 This assumption follows from GCH, but if GCH fails badly the only such cardinals are strongly inaccessible.
 The key point for our use of the condition is that $\lambda^{<\lambda}=\lambda>|\tau_T|+\aleph_0$ is a sufficient condition for the existence of a saturated model in λ of a complete theory T; if T is unstable $\lambda^{<\lambda}=\lambda$ is also necessary.
-We will explore this issue for stable theories, in the absence of this condition, elsewhere.
+We will explore this issue for stable theories, in the absence of Assumption 0.3, elsewhere.
 In Section 1 we review some properties of second order logic and show the equality of two 'Löwenheim numbers' in our context.
 In Section 2, we state two technical results, prove one, and deduce Theorem 0.2 from them.
 In Section 3, we prove the more difficult technical result.
 In Section 4, we code syntax more carefully and obtain a uniform equivalence for vocabularies of all cardinalities.

 Newelski's question arose in the study of the model theory of groups and the existence of groups with bounded orbits.
 The authors acknowledge very fruitful discussions with Jouko Väänänen and Tapani Hyttinen concerning the material of this paper.
+We also thank the referee for an unusually detailed and helpful series of reports.